 The #1 Secret to Choosing a Paint Color

 Natural light is king

 Clean, bright, natural light will show color in its truest form but when it comes to whites and neutrals, things can get tricky.
 That’s because white and light, neutral paint colors tend to reflect other colors around it which is why they’re often so hard to get right.
-A white living room with a view overlooking a row of red brick buildings may take on a red-ish tint, for instance, while a white master bedroom facing a pool is destined to look a little blue at some point during the day.
+A white living room with a view overlooking a row of red brick buildings may take on a red-ish tint, for instance, while a white main bedroom facing a pool is destined to look a little blue at some point during the day.
 What’s inside matters, too, so if you place a purple rug inside a bright room with white paint, it could cast a purple glow over the room.
 With so many contextual factors dictating how color is perceived, it’s important to sample a color in your home before you commit.
 If you're deciding on the perfect color, here are some general guidelines to follow to help you choose the best color based on the natural light in your space.

 Best paint colors for south-facing rooms